-The rebate payment is paid in the first half of the 2013-14 to 2019-20 financial years, based on eligible employers' taxable payrolls in the respective prior year's annual reconciliation.
+The final rebate payment will be paid in the first half of the 2017-18 financial year, based on eligible employers' taxable payrolls in the respective prior year's annual reconciliation.

 Employers do not need to apply for the rebate, RevenueSA will assess employer's eligibility for the rebate.
 Employers are not eligible for the rebate payment until finalisation (including payment of any underpayments made during the year) of their relevant annual payroll tax reconciliation process.
 Employers who are members of a group are not able to have their rebate determined until their Designated Group Employer's annual payroll tax reconciliation has been finalised.